CHAPTER 135A. PUBLIC POSTSECONDARY EDUCATION

 administrative fee in an amount established by the governing board of the institution to recover

-the course costs.
+costs.
 There shall be no administrative fee charges to a senior citizen auditing a course.
+For the

 The provisions of this section and section